lucilegabriellefievetlacombe-afk/backstagebase/README.md

 * copy it inside k8s/service.yaml
 * change *my-service* *MyApp* by the name of our service **python-app** in deployment.yaml
-* set the source port (port forwarded exposed) and the container target port (container port)
+* set the host "source" port (port forwarded exposed from we look on host) and the container target port (container port to reach)

 ```bash
 vim k8s/service.yaml